 The type of telemedicine we offer—two-way audiovisual communication between a doctor “beamed in” from another location and a patient—delivers broad benefits to any rural hospital.

 First, it eases the struggle small community hospitals face in attracting top quality physicians to their rural location.
 Second, it offers an effective alternative to the frequent transfer of patients to distant tertiary referral hospitals to get the care they need.
 We see the benefits time and again as forward-thinking hospitals rely on telehealth in rural areas to bridge the staffing gap:

 - Increases admissions, patient census, and revenue.

 - Increases patient satisfaction.

 - Improves quality and consistency of care through 24×7 access to expertise.

-- They facilitate education and training for support staff.
+- Facilitates education and training for support staff.

 At its most basic level, telemedicine programs help rural hospitals engage remotely with hospitalists in other locations to provide collaborative support for nurse practitioners, physician assistants, and other clinical staff, as well as nocturnist coverage without having to hire additional physician staff.
 Telemedicine can also bring in specialized care through TeleNeurology programs, Tele-ICU, and TelePsychiatry.

 A rural hospital in Enid, Okla., was unable to provide specialized care to patients without having to transfer the patients to Oklahoma City or Tulsa, each 100 miles away.
 The facility began looking for a more sophisticated system for treating stroke and other acute neurology patients on-site.